bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/template_literals.md

 Tagged templates should allow the embedding of languages (for example [DSLs](https://en.wikipedia.org/wiki/Domain-specific_language), or [LaTeX](https://en.wikipedia.org/wiki/LaTeX)), where other escapes sequences are common.
 The ECMAScript proposal [Template Literal Revision](https://tc39.github.io/proposal-template-literal-revision/) (Stage 4, to be integrated in the ECMAScript 2018 standard) removes the syntax restriction of ECMAScript escape sequences from tagged templates.

-However, illegal escape sequences must still be represented in the "cooked" representation.
-They will show up as [`undefined`](global_objects/undefined) element in the "cooked" array:
+However, illegal escape sequences must still be represented in the “cooked” representation.
+They will show up as [`undefined`](global_objects/undefined) element in the “cooked” array:

     function latex(str) {
       return { "cooked": str[0], "raw": str.raw[0] }